MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/notes.md

 The adapter abstracts all Uniswap operations for the vault — so the vault doesn’t need to care about liquidity or swaps directly.
 It always ensures the vault ends up back with its base asset after divesting.

-Using block.timestamp as deadline and amountOutMin = 0 makes it vulnerable to slippage or MEV manipulation — should ideally be replaced with configurable parameters.
+X - Using block.timestamp as deadline and amountOutMin = 0 makes it vulnerable to slippage or MEV manipulation — should ideally be replaced with configurable parameters.

 ## Caught by Aderyn